 One bad decision on the road by another motorist could change your life forever.
 A car accident can not only total your car, but also keep you from work, and lead to overwhelming medical bills, leading to emotional, physical, and financial problems.
 Long after the paramedics and tow trucks have left, you may find yourself still picking up the pieces.
 As professional Douglasville car accident lawyers, it is our job to help you pursue justice and compensation for what you went through after the accident.

 If you don’t work with a lawyer, navigating through the whole recovery process can be difficult.
 Keep in mind that insurance companies usually have an army of legal professionals on their side, and they know that many victims won’t have the experience and legal background to fight a claim on their own.
 Working with a personal injury attorney helps to level the playing field, as it’s often enough to get a higher settlement offer from the insurance company.

 We believe that no one should have to go through the stresses of a car accident alone.
 After all, it would be difficult to make a full recovery if you can’t afford the treatment you need.
 So, let us help you.
-If you or a loved one has been injured in a car accident, call 678-825-6004 now, or contact us online today.
+If you or a loved one has been injured in a car accident, call your local car accident lawyers at 678-825-6004 now, or contact us online today.
 At Hartley, Rowe & Fowler, we have been helping car accident victims in Georgia for decades, and you can trust us to deliver a favorable outcome.

 Car Accident Statistics for Georgia

 According to car accident statistics from the Georgia Department of Transportation, there were 331,796 total car accidents in 2020.
 Of that number, 1,588 crashes were fatal, while almost 125,000 additional accidents resulted in injuries.